ASCEND™ Lubrication Program Implementation

 With expensive lubricants and the requirement for machines to operate harder and quicker, high-performance lubricants are in high demand.
-Oftentimes our expectation that the lubricants we ordered should satisfy the viscosity, base oil, performance characteristics, and the contaminant cleanliness objectives that were marketed at the time of purchase.
+Oftentimes, we expect the lubricants we order to meet the viscosity, base oil, performance characteristics, and contaminant cleanliness standards promised at the time of purchase.
 However, believing that all the lubricants you buy always satisfy the requirements of your machines is a common pitfall for maintenance personnel.

 The Importance of Quality Control Process

 The process of formulating, blending, to delivering lubricants is a lengthy process.
-There are so many stages that could expose them to contaminants.
-Another factor is the incompatibility of oils which could also be a source of cross-contamination.
-Because most lubricants are made up of two to three different base stocks, a simple mix-up of base oils in the blend plant might mean trouble right away.
-By now, you should have a good grasp on the many challenges that you may have to contend with before your lubricant arrives at your warehouse.
-When the point-of-fill into drums is farther down the supply line, the effects easily pile up and get amplified.
+Lubricants pass through many stages where they could be exposed to contaminants.
+In addition, the incompatibility of oils can cause cross-contamination.
+Moreover, because most lubricants contain two to three different base stocks, a simple mix-up of base oils in the blend plant can create immediate problems.
+As a result, you need to understand the many challenges you may face before your lubricant reaches the warehouse.
+Finally, when the point-of-fill into drums occurs farther down the supply line, these effects can accumulate and become amplified.

 Lubrication Excellence

-In identifying the beginning point on the road to lubrication excellence, a comparison of present operations to lubrication best practices is always necessary.
-Once the gap has been identified, an optimal road map must be developed to guarantee that resources, effort, and time are spent on activities that provide the best return on investment.
+To identify the starting point on the road to lubrication excellence, compare current operations with lubrication best practices.
+Once you spot the gap, create an optimal roadmap to focus resources, effort, and time on activities that deliver the highest return on investment.

 Noria’s Ascend™ has been developed as a step forward from the traditional radar chart which has been used to evaluate the lubricating process for years.
 It is aligned with the standard set by ICML 55.1 which is also aligned to ISO 55000.
 ICML 55.1 defines the requirements for your optimized lubrication practices for mechanical machinery.